 When the Commander-In-Chief of Group Soviet Forces Germany (GFSG) General Boris Snetkov informed his aide that he was retiring to his quarters for six hours, he made it clear that he was not to be disturbed for anything short of war.
 He had gone thirty-six straight hours with no sleep whatsoever and realized that this was simply not acceptable.
 Commanders needed their rest, especially now.
 Snetkov smartly decided to take advantage of a quiet period now while he could.

-From that moment forward he was a general officer preparing his command for a potential war.
+From that moment forward he’d been a general officer preparing his command for a potential war.
 As June went on, Snetkov familiarized himself with his staff and the commanders of the army groups assigned to GFSG.
-The more he learned, the better position he managed to take it determining his how ready his command would be if the order to move west came from Moscow.
+The more he learned, the better position he managed to take in determining just how ready his command would be if the order to move west came from Moscow.
 One army group commander had been replaced and Snetkov’s own staff had experienced a moderate turnover.
 The general was more confident now than he’d been a month ago.
 There was more work to be done though.

 The question was whether or not he would have the time.
 Frankly, Snetkov doubted it.
 He did not know for certain what was going on in the Kremlin, but the general had been told to prepare his forces for possible offensive action by mid-July.
 Even going at the current pace, he was not certain GFSG would be completely ready by then.

 At 0300 local time he was abruptly woken up by his aide who then informed Snetkov that the minister of defense was waiting on the phone.
 The general took a moment to gather himself before nodding to his aide who handed over a bulky cordless phone.